outsinre/outsinre.github.com/_posts/2019-11-30-terminal-shell-sed.md

 Apart from virtual terminal, we have _terminal emulator_ when X window presents.
 Terminal emulator is similar to a virtual terminal but managed by an X server instead of directly by the kernel.

-We also have *pseudo terminal* (pts/xy) that is created and owned by a applications like *sshd*, *xterm* etc. When we *ssh* to a remote server, the remote *sshd* creates a pseudo terminal for my SSH client.
+We also have *pseudo terminal* (pts/xy) that is created and owned by a applications like *sshd*, terminal emulator (e.g. *xterm*) etc. When we *ssh* to a remote server, the remote *sshd* creates a pseudo terminal for my SSH client.
 After that, ssh/sshd transfer data between my local virtual terminal and remote pseudo terminal.
+Similarly, terminal emulator also creates pseudo terminal upon startup.

 Now let's move on to Shell.
 Terminal is where input and output happen (like typing program names), but Shell is a _job_ manager (desktop manager does the same thing).
 Nowadays, OS (Linux, Unix etc.) schedules multiple processes concurrently, namely _mutli-tasking_ support.
 Shell is the multi-tasking interface with end users, capable of starting, stopping, suspending, resuming etc. jobs.
 Upon login, the default Shell is ready for interaction.